Controlled-Controlled-Phase Gates for Superconducting Qubits Mediated by a Shared Tunable Coupler: Multi-qubit gates by Hamiltonian refocusing

 where we have used the equality $U e^{- i \tilde{H}} U^{-1} = e^{-i U\tilde{H}U^{-1}}$ and that the interaction Hamiltonians are diagonal and, hence, commute with each other.
 This is equivalent to evolving for $2\tau$ under the effective Hamiltonian of Eq.~\eqref{eq:wanted_eff_ham} with $\chi_\text{eff}=\chi_{101}+\chi_\text{CCP}/2$ and $\phi_{101}=\tau[2\chi_{101}+\chi_\text{CCP}]$.

-To verify the performance of the CPHASE gate we numerically simulate the CPHASE$_{13}(\pi)$ gate resulting in a fidelity of $99.77\%$ at a gate time of approximately \SI{100}{\nano\second} (see Appendix~\ref{app:simulation} simulation details), assuming that decoherence times are much longer than the gate times.
-To tune the coupler from its idle position~$\omega_c^\text{id}=\SI{5.8}{\giga\hertz}$
+To verify the performance of the CPHASE gate we numerically simulate the CPHASE$_{13}(\pi)$ gate resulting in a fidelity of $99.77\%$ at a gate time of approximately \SI{100}{\nano\second} (see Appendix~\ref{app:simulation} for simulation details), assuming that decoherence times are much longer than the gate times.
+To tune the coupler from its idle position~$\omega_c^\text{id}=\SI{5.8}{\giga\hertz}$ to the operation point $\omega_c^\text{op}=\SI{4.5}{\giga\hertz}$ we use rectangular pulses with Gaussian edges: